ManudattaG/d2d_code_challenge/README.md

 ** NOTE: To register a new vehicle and start sending location updates, call the REST endpoints and view the result by clicking the above URL **

-PS: DEMO screenshots available in D2D_Vehicle_Location_API/README.md file
+PS: DEMO screenshots available in D2D_Vehicle_Location_API/README.md

 Libraries Used: